Rafael-FerreiraM/Rafael-FerreiraM/README.md

 &nbsp;&nbsp;&nbsp;

 <p align="center">
-Software Engineer Student
+Software Engineer
- Passionate about leveraging data to drive insights for inform decision-making and programming frameworks.
+ Passionate about programming new solutions for different type of problems.
 <br>
-Highly motivated by the challenge of programming and transforming data into actionable solutions.
+Highly motivated by the challenge of programming and transforming tech into life solutions.
 <br>
-Eager to learn advanced programming techniques and stay at the forefront of the data analysis field.
+Eager to learn advanced programming techniques and stay at the forefront of the development field.
 </p>&nbsp;